-When people think about healthcare information system downtimes, they often immediately think about the impact on patient care.
-But, downtimes can be very costly in terms of both patient safety and dollars, especially if you don’t have a good business continuance plan, which we’ll outline below.
-But the financial costs are not the only costs.
-Total costs include:
+When people think about healthcare information system downtimes, they often immediately think about the impact on patient care and then secondarily, the financial costs.
+But, downtimes can be very costly beyond patient safety and dollars, especially if you don’t have a good business continuance plan.
+You might think of these as the hidden costs of downtime.

 When the HCIS goes down, hospitals without an electronic business continuity plan must operate the way hospitals used to operate — Manually.
 This is easier for nurses who were nursing prior to EMRs, but challenging for others.
 First, they have to track down the latest patient records (which often looks like a 5K Fun Run).

 Here is what’s at risk during downtime for patients:

 • Clinicians are unable to access patient records, including medication records, lab results and other information needed to treat patients

 • Clinicians are unable to access the most up-to-date patient records

 • Medications may not be given on time, administered properly or given at all